What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Pharmacodynamics

-Expectorant of plant origin.
-The action is due to the presence of volatile components of the rosemary essential oil - palustrol, ice, which, released through the bronchi, have a moderate local irritating effect on the mucous membranes, increase the secretion of the bronchial glands and increase the activity of the ciliated epithelium of the respiratory tract.
-Marsh rosemary has an antispasmodic effect on the smooth muscles of the bronchi, has anti-inflammatory, as well as diuretic and antimicrobial activity.
-Has an exciting effect on the central nervous system.
+Expectorant plant origin.
+The action is due to the presence of volatile components essential oil wild rosemary - palustrol, iceol, which, released through the bronchi, have a moderate local irritating effect on the mucous membranes, enhance the secretion of the bronchial glands and increase the activity of the ciliated epithelium of the respiratory tract.
+Ledum marsh has an antispasmodic effect on the smooth muscles of the bronchi, has anti-inflammatory, as well as diuretic and antimicrobial activity.
+Has a stimulating effect on the central nervous system.

 Use during pregnancy